daniel-caleb/PLPBasicGitAssignment/README.md

 ## Task 5: Verification

 8. **Verify on GitHub:**
-   - Visit your GitHub repository in a web browser and confirm that the `hello.txt` file and commit message are visible.
+   - Visited my GitHub repository in a web browser to confirm that the `hello.txt` file and commit message are visible.

-## Submission:

-- Ensure all changes are pushed to your GitHub repository.
-- Share the link to your GitHub repository with the instructor or submit it as per the class instructions.